rtbrick/bngblaster/docsrc/sources/install.rst

 Build
 ^^^^^

-Per default cmake (`cmake .`) will build the BNG Blaster as release version with optimization and without debug symbols.
+Per default cmake (`cmake .`) will build the BNG Blaster as a release version with optimization and without debugging symbols.

 .. code-block:: none